bless643/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that lists all file names and in a specific directory
+Write a script that prints a file in a directory